Zettafi/block-crawler/docs/developer-guide/index.rst

 * :doc:`components/core-components/index` are the basic building blocks of the Block Crawler
-* EVM Components are extensions of core components for the purpose of crawling Ethereum Virtual Machine(EVM) blockchains
+* :doc:`components/evm-components/index` are extensions of core components for the purpose of crawling Ethereum Virtual Machine(EVM) blockchains
 * NFT Components are extensions of core components for the purpose of deriving NFT data from blockchains